Wellington Park Management Trust

 Every year, walkers (even experienced locals) get disoriented and delayed or lost when the weather changes or misadventure visits.
 Preparation is key for an enjoyable walking experience in the Park.
 Walks below The Springs (700m above sea level) don’t require special preparation – just always pack warm clothes, wet weather gear and a charged mobile phone if you're planning on walking for more than 30 mins.

-• Generic online maps (eg Google Maps) are unreliable for directions in Wellington Park.
+Generic online maps (eg Google Maps) are unreliable for directions in Wellington Park.
 The locations of many features, such as Disappearing Tarn, are not shown correctly.
+Pick up a copy of the fold-out 'Bushwalking in Wellington Park' map and brochure from the Tasmanian Travel and Information Centre (Hobart), the Kunanyi/Mt Wellington Explorer Bus or Lost Freight Cafe (The Springs)

 More info